-Robert Vadra grilled for 4 hours, denies owning properties in London
+Robert Vadra grilled for 5 hours, denies owning properties in London

-New Delhi, Feb 6: Robert Vadra, the brother-in-law of Congress chief Rahul Gandhi, was on Wednesday questioned by Enforcement Directorate (ED) for over four hours in its money laundering probe denied owning any properties in London, as per reports.
+New Delhi, Feb 6: Robert Vadra, the brother-in-law of Congress chief Rahul Gandhi, was on Wednesday questioned by Enforcement Directorate (ED) for over five hours in its money laundering probe denied owning any properties in London, as per reports.

 According to reports, more than 40 questions have been prepared for Robert Vadra, brother-in-law of Congress President Rahul Gandhi.
 Two Deputy Directors already questioning him.